dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**To fall in love with yourself is the first secret to happiness.**
+**Our greatest ability as humans is not to change the world; but to change ourselves.**

-Robert Morley
+Mahatma Gandhi